almuksid/InteractiveJavaScript/README.md

 ```
 ---

-## Does every character have mass more than 40?
+## Every: Does every character have mass more than 40?

 ```js
 const checkMassMoreThen40 = characters.every(el => el.mass > 40);